aka-author/iCAP_Server/doc/data/datatypes.md

 Date              | `%Y-%m-%d`                | `2023-12-03`
 Time              | `%H:%M:%S`                | `10:10:10.123456`

 Omitting a time part is allowed for serialized timestamps but not for timestamps with a time zone.
 Omitting microseconds is allowed for timestamps and time values.

 ## Array Data Types

 Platform software components can treat arrays as atomic values in certain contexts.
 The array types are listed below.

 Concept    | Inner name | Database | JSON     | Python
 -----------|------------|----------|----------|--------
 List       | `list`     | N/A      | `Array`  | `List`
 Dictionary | `dict`     | N/A      | `Object` | `Dict`

-Unlike programming languages like Pascal, the platform does not recognize arrays by data types of their elements, say, an array of integers or an array of strings.
+Unlike strongly typed programming languages, the platform does not recognize arrays with different data types of their elements, say, an array of integers or an array of strings.

 ## Ranges